emory-libraries/django-oaipmh/README.rst

-* Extend OAIProvider and customize, similar to the way you would django.contrib.sitemaps.Sitemap  (should implement methods for items, last_modified, oai_identifier, sets; probably will also need to set values for oai identify)
+* Extend OAIProvider and customize, similar to the way you would django.contrib.sitemaps.Sitemap  (should implement methods for items, last_modified, sets and optionally oai_identifier; probably will also need to set values for oai identify)

 * Bind your customized OAI provider to your desired url, e.g.::